Topics in This Section

 "At times, I feel like I never had cancer."

 Deb shared, "I often feel guilty when I hear stories from other people.
 I was very fortunate.
-Dr. Hoffman really saved my life and for that, I am ever grateful to him."
+My doctor really saved my life and for that, I am ever grateful to him."

 Unaware that colorectal cancer ran in her family.